 This French Apple Crumb Cake is easily one of my top 3 favorite cakes of all time.
-I will say that it feels a bit dishonest to make that assertion because, while true, nothing about this cake is very cakey.
+However, I will say that calling it a cake feels a bit dishonest because while true, nothing about this cake is very cakey.

 In contrast to more traditional apple cakes, like Irish Apple Cake and Apple Cider Layer Cake, the texture of French Apple Crumb Cake is a delicious cross between apple pie and tart tatin.
 And the crumb topping is soft, buttery, and as thick as the cake itself.